cranjesh/images-test/TheSoldiersLegacyThorough.md

 “Who else?”
 William shot back.
 “She gains everything if Edward’s will is missing.
 And let’s not ignore her prior… association with Lieutenant Cartwright.
 Who’s to say Edward didn’t discover something and decide to change his will?”

-The insinuation made my hands tighten against the armrests.
-Holmes, however, remained impassive, his piercing gaze fixed on William.
-“That is an interesting theory, Mr. Blackwood.
-But theories require evidence.
+Holmes’s expression remained neutral.
+“Your accusations are bold, Mr. Blackwood, but evidence is required to support such claims.
 Tell me, where were you on the night the chest disappeared?”

 William stiffened slightly, his scowl deepening.
 “In my quarters, alone.
 I heard nothing, saw nothing.
 And frankly, I’m not obligated to account for myself.”

 Holmes nodded thoughtfully.
 “Perhaps not.
 Yet your bitterness toward Edward—and Katherine—seems to color your perspective.
 Do you believe resentment blinds you to other possibilities?”

-William’s eyes flashed with anger.
+William’s hands gripped the edges of his desk.
 “Bitterness?
 My father’s decision to favor Edward over me was nothing short of favoritism.
 The estate should have been mine.
 I’ve fought for years to earn my place, while Edward… he was handed everything.”

-“And yet,” Holmes said softly, “his death has left you no closer to securing what you claim is rightfully yours.”
+Holmes leaned forward slightly, his tone cool and deliberate.
+“And yet, his death has left you no closer to securing what you claim is rightfully yours.
+Tell me, do you believe Edward’s death was an accident?”

-William’s hands gripped the edges of his desk.
-“This interview is over, Mr. Holmes.
-If you have questions about the estate, I suggest you direct them to Katherine.”
+William hesitated, his gaze flickering toward the window.
+“Edward was many things, but careless wasn’t one of them.
+If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded.”

 Holmes rose, his calm demeanor unshaken.
 “Your cooperation has been noted.
 Good day, Mr. Blackwood.”

 As we left the study, the tension in the air seemed to follow us.
 Holmes walked briskly, his expression thoughtful but unreadable.
 I couldn’t help but voice my thoughts.
 “He’s hiding something, isn’t he?”

 “Indeed, Watson,” Holmes replied, his tone sharp with certainty.
 “But guilt often lies in what is unsaid.
-His resentment and evasiveness suggest a man tangled in his own failings, rather than a master of deceit.”
+His resentment and evasiveness suggest a man tangled in his own failings rather than a master of deceit.”

-As the carriage trundled away from Blackwood Manor, William’s accusations lingered in my mind.
-His bitterness was palpable, but Holmes’s calm persistence left no doubt—there was more to this mystery than met the eye, and William’s role, whether active or peripheral, was yet to be fully uncovered.

 ### **Chapter 4: Meeting Cartwright**

-Holmes and I remained at Blackwood Manor, where the strained atmosphere between Katherine and William mirrored the weight of unanswered questions.
-By mid-afternoon, a reply arrived from Lieutenant Cartwright—he had agreed to meet us at the garrison.

 The garrison was a functional collection of brick buildings, its starkness matching the precision of military life.
-Cartwright’s quarters reflected the same discipline: a plain room with a desk, a journal, and a neatly folded uniform.
+Lieutenant Cartwright’s quarters reflected the same discipline: a plain room with a desk, a journal, and a neatly folded uniform.

 “Mr. Holmes, Dr. Watson,” Cartwright greeted us, his tone stiff but polite.
 “What can I do for you?”